-Located in the province of Leinster, County Carlow offers natural, unspoilt landscape, outstanding amenities, quality of life, vibrant urban centres, active rural communities.
-Carlow County Council employs a workforce of 374 employees (30/06/23).
+Located in the province of Leinster, County Carlow offers natural, unspoilt landscape, outstanding amenities, quality of life, vibrant urban centres and active rural communities].
+Carlow County Council employs a workforce of 385 employees (30/6/24).
 As an organisation, Carlow County Council seeks to enhance the county's attraction as a place in which to invest, work, and live, and takes the lead role in shaping the strategic vision of the county.
-We provide a diverse, multi-layered and evolving range of services to both citizens and visitors to County Carlow, which include the provision of housing, planning, development, environmental, roads and traffic, leisure and community services.
+The Council provides a diverse, multi-layered and evolving range of services to both citizens and visitors to County Carlow which include the provision of housing, planning, development, environmental, roads and traffic, leisure and community services.